-The Canasta small tables for outdoor use can be used on their own or to complement the family of chairs and tables of the same name.
-They come in two very different versions: the first, a decorative model in three sizes featuring a tray top in painted steel, stands out for its soft shapes and large weave of polyethylene fibre bands; the second, more minimalist and geometric and available in two sizes, has a powder-painted steel frame and tops in porcelain stoneware featuring refined black and white graphic designs.
+The Canasta small tables for outdoor use can be used on their own or to complement the family of seatings of the same name.
+Realized with minimalist and geometric shapes and available in two sizes, have a powder-painted steel frame and tops in porcelain stoneware featuring refined black and white graphic designs.

 This was the first time that Patricia decided to design an ultra-decorative, handmade collection (“it takes four hours for two craftsmen to put the interlacing on the structure.”).
 It is (apparently) in contrast with the other B&B Italia products, which are strongly recognised for being pure examples of industrial design.